Ships starting with L

 3 January 1940 sailed from the Solent area on her first cruise and operated in the North Atlantic for the remainder of that year

-8 January 1940 stopped off Dakar by HMS Neptune while in the Lambridge disguise - she was not detected as a 'Q' ship
+8 January 1940 stopped off Dakar by HMS NEPTUNE while in the Lambridge disguise - she was not detected as a 'Q' ship

 19 February 1940 Able Seaman John Page C/J 22317 discharged dead.
 Drowned.
 Remembered with pride on the Chatham Naval Memorial